srhlrg/srhlrg/README.md

 - 🔭 I recently worked on **a simulation software that simulates crop growth on mars and compares it to current data from earth**

-- 🌱 I’m currently learning **working with the frameworks avalonia and electron.net as well as using the win32 api.**
+- 🌱 I’m currently **working with the frameworks avalonia and electron.net as well as using the win32 api.**

 - ⚡ Fun fact **I'm a cat person.
 I like gaming and modifying games to my liking.**